Soft and Fluffy Amish Potato Rolls

 Scrape the sides as needed and add the rest of the flour while the mixer is on low speed.
 Be sure to only add 1/2 cup at a time.

+Raise #2.
 Punch the dough down in the center.
-Then, take it out of the bowl and halve it.
+Then, take it out of the bowl and half it.
 Cover and let rest for another 10 minutes.

-Cover and let them rise for half an hour.
+Raise #3.
+Cover and let them rise for about half an hour or until doubled in size.

 Bake for 18-20 minutes at 375°F.